scopeusc/scope-s18/lesson-1/lesson-1/README.md

 ```
 Notice that we only had one `.then()` because we weren't interested in the content of the body and didn't have to turn the API response into a JSON format.

-Since the upvote and downvote share the same endpoint, rinse and repeat, but with a different HTTP method.
+Since the upvote and downvote share the same endpoint (public URL that exposes a part of an API), rinse and repeat, but with a different HTTP method.
 Upvoting and downvoting should now work!
 You can reload the page to double-check.

 ## Part 4: Comments!